shakeel-faiz/FF/04Apr-15/mkv.md

+Learn about the Matroska Multimedia Container (MKV) format, its history, features and comparison with MP4.
+Explore the strengths and weaknesses of MKV and MP4 and learn when to choose MKV over MP4.

 ## What Is MKV Format?
 (Matroska Video File)

 The MKV file format, also known as Matroska Multimedia Container, is a flexible and open standard multimedia container format.
 It is designed to hold numerous video, audio, picture, or subtitle tracks in a single file, making it perfect for storing movies or TV shows with multiple audio tracks, subtitles, or alternative languages.